CEGRcode/stencil-galaxy_tools/README.md

 preprocess tools:

-1- "deseq2_tabular_to_nivo_json" tool has the option to generate scatter plot and bar plot in nivo standard json format.
+1- "rnaseq_tabular_to_nivo_json" tool has the option to generate scatter plot and bar plot in nivo standard json format.
+The input can come from deseq2 or cuffdiff tool.

 2- "deseq2_normalized_counts_to_heatmap_nivo_json" tool has the option to generate scatter plot and bar plot in nivo standard json format.